docsdevbr/symfony-doc-pt-br/serializer.rst

 the response, you can use the serializer to transform the PHP objects back to a JSON response.

-It can also be used to for instance load CSV configuration data as PHP objects, or even to transform between formats (e.g. YAML to XML).
+It can also be used to, for instance, load CSV configuration data as PHP objects, or even to transform between formats (e.g. YAML to XML).

 .. _activating_the_serializer: